Why One Global Events API is Better than Many

 Improving the product development process

-Utilising third party APIs like our global events API, to help create new products, features or services is becoming part of everyday product development.
+Utilizing third party APIs like our demand intelligence API, to help create new products, features or services is becoming part of everyday product development.
 This is being driven largely by the need for businesses to continually evolve as technology changes and the maturing of an API ecosystem, which now helps to service anything from payments to sending triggered emails.

 Development teams are no longer encumbered with having to plan, build and maintain something which might not be their teams core capability.
 Leaving more time, resource and ultimately budget to put towards creating the best possible product for their customers.

 This is in essence, why we created our events API – to help development teams evolve faster and provide technology which can unlock immediate value.